Ernestine Wade: Career

 Wade defended her character against criticism of being a negative stereotype of African American women.
 In a 1973 interview, she stated "I know there were those who were offended by it, but I still have people stop me on the street to tell me how much they enjoyed it.
 And many of those people are black members of the NAACP."
 The documentary Amos 'n' Andy: Anatomy of a Controversy covered the history of the radio and television shows as well as interviews with surviving cast members.
 Ernestine was among them, and she continued her defense of the show and those with roles in it.
 She believed that the roles she and her colleagues played made it possible for African-American actors who came later to be cast in a wider variety of roles.
 She also considered the early typecast roles, where women most often were cast as maids, not to be damaging, seeing them in the sense of someone being either given the role of the hero or the part of the villain.

 In later years, she continued as an actress, doing more voice work for radio and cartoons.
 After Amos 'n' Andy, Wade did voice work in television and radio commercials.
 Ernestine also did office work and played the organ.

 She also appeared in a 1967 episode of TV's Family Affair as a maid working for a stage actress played by Joan Blondell.

 Death

-Ernestine Wade is buried in Angelus-Rosedale Cemetery in Los Angeles, California.
+She died in 1983 Ernestine Wade is buried in Angelus-Rosedale Cemetery in Los Angeles, California.
 Because she had no headstone, the West Adams Heritage Association marked her grave with a plaque.